[Updated 18 June 2025]

 If you want to keep your freezer going, you are going to need a generator.
 The only thing that I have to say about portable generators is that for domestic purposes it is worth going for an “AVR” or “Inverter-generator” model.
 These produce very “clean” electricity, ie without surges, spikes, unwanted frequencies or electrical “noise”.
 Sensitive electronic equipment may not work with – or may even be damaged by – older-style generators producing relatively dirty electricity.
 This could include your internet router etc (see above) – that would be a shame.
 Even things like electric blankets have been known to refuse to work when powered by one of these older generators.
 Generators are expensive, however.
 I have just looked up prices and they seem to start at £800 new.
 If you want to get one, a good choice might be the Honda EU22i with the LPG conversion kit which I see listed at £1400 including VAT.
 This is dual-fuel (LPG or petrol) and if you already use LPG (propane) for other purposes, it will give lower running costs than petrol.
 This is not an area on which I would claim massive expertise, so perhaps take other advice and shop around.

 The ultimate level, which I do know a bit about, is total self-sufficiency with a complete “off-grid” system.
 But that’s another story.
 Solar panels, incidentally, will not help in a power cut.
-Solar panels are an extremely good thing to have – almost everyone should have them and they are cheaper than they have ever been – but sadly, they will not produce electricity during a power cut; they simply will not work unless connected to a live electricity grid.
-There are ways round this but it would not be worthwhile investing in such a set-up merely to avoid power cuts.
+Solar panels are an extremely good thing to have – almost everyone should have them and they are cheaper than they have ever been – but sadly, they will not produce electricity during a power cut unless you also have an expensive battery in your system.

 If anyone would like any more advice or to see any of these devices in action, I would be happy to help.